 Fruits: Again, pretty much the same information by all the big sources, and either “servings” and measurements.
 Again 3 to 5 servings a day, depending on what agency you’re looking at and how they measure.
 Of note: Until recently, all of the agencies recommended no more than one serving of juice a day, a serving being generally 1/2 cup of juice.
 The containers say otherwise – 8 ounces, which is interesting because you’ll get about 4 ounces of juice from an orange, apple or a cup of grapes.
 Don’t believe the manufacturer on the serving size.

 Juice: The USDA “my plate” guidelines that came out this year reversed their position on juice, and now recommends eating fruit OR drinking juice to fulfill the fruit requirement, and they count a serving of juice as 8 ounces.
 This makes no sense: the serving size is way off and they do note that juice lacks fiber in their discussion.
 Fiber is one of the main reasons it is recommended that Americans eat fruit.
-They do say that anything less than 100 percent juice should count toward excess calories toward the empty calorie category and to limit sugary drinks.
+They do say that anything less than 100 percent juice should count toward toward the empty calorie category and to limit sugary drinks.

 The American Pediatric Association recommends cutting juice with water for children.

-Most commercial juices are so processed and have been sitting so long, much of their nutritional value has long passed…my nutrionalist told me, and I quote: “There is very little difference between having juice and having a pop; both are going to spike your blood sugar and neither has any fiber to slow down the glycemic process.”
+Most commercial juices are so processed and have been sitting so long, much of their nutritional value has long passed…my nutrionist told me, and I quote: “There is very little difference between having juice and having a pop; both are going to spike your blood sugar and neither has any fiber to slow down the glycemic process.”

 Protein: How much protein do you need to stay healthy?
 What’s the best source of protein?
 Protein requirements vary with age, but you can be sure if you’re eating the typical American diet that you get WAY more than you need.
-The Institute of Medicine, a very esteemed agency, non-profit & non governmental recommends we get at least 10% and no more than 35% of calories from protein.
+The Institute of Medicine, a highly esteemed agency, non-profit & non governmental agency recommends we get at least 10% and no more than 35% of calories from protein.
 Many cancer doctors recommend 8 percent.